 Nusa Dua is Bali’s slickest upmarket resort complex, and the place to visit if you want to get away from it all and relax next the pool, sunbathe on the postcard perfect beach or get some water sports in.
-Encompassing the golden swathe of sand on the east coast of the Bukit Peninsula, the hotels, villas, restaurants and spas here extend all the way from the Bali Golf and Country Club to the tip of the Tanjung Benoa peninsula.
+Encompassing the golden swathe of sand on the east coast of the Bukit Peninsula, the hotels, luxury villas, restaurants and spas here extend all the way from the Bali Golf and Country Club to the tip of the Tanjung Benoa peninsula.

 The main draw to Nusa Dua is the simply divine beach that boasts soft golden sand and warm, gentle waters.
 Many of the resorts and villas here enjoy prime beachfront property, so you can step out of your suite and be on the sand within minutes.
 A good way to check out the coastline in its entirety is to walk along the 7km beachfront promenade that starts in front of the Ayodya Resort in Nusa Dua and ends in front of the Grand Mirage in Tanjung Benoa.
 Gegar Beach lies just south of Nusa Dua and is a another good place to do some swimming, snorkelling or snacking at the small stands that line the sands.